-I personally went through a life changing situation.
+I personally went through a life-changing situation.
 In December 1995, I sustained a severe brain injury by falling off a boogie-board in shallow surf at Peregian Beach on the Sunshine Coast of Queensland, Australia.
-Consequently I was in a coma for four weeks, confined in hospital for six months, had to learn everything all over again.
+Consequently, I was in a coma for four weeks, confined in the hospital for six months, had to learn everything all over again.
 These things included:

 - Get my brain back together from a very scrambled state and learn to live with a new me

 - Lost a lot of intuitive ability to discern what other people are saying ….. although that has largely come back now

 - I cannot drive twenty-three years (1995-2019) out from my accident …. but I have learned to drive on the Internet …. to go around the world in a few minutes and see hundreds of people at the same time

 At the moment these are my continuing challenges:

 My balance is still a bit out at the moment this means: